SysKitTeam/docs-insights/get-to-know-insights/performance-screen.md

 - __SQL__ category – this category is assigned to all SQL servers in SharePoint farms.
 Each server in Always-On cluster is included as well.
 These metrics show the SQL server performance.

-- __SQL__ __(Named)__ category – this category is shown only if you select a named instance that is in a cluster - counters will be collected specifically for those instances.
+- __SQL (Named)__ category – this category is shown only if you are using a named instance - counters collected are specifically for that instance of SQL server.

 - __Search__ category - this templates helps you track a number of 'search' relevant counters on servers in SharePoint farm.
 Diagnose various problems and performance issues with ease.